Metabolism: Greek philosophy

-Application of the scientific method and Modern metabolic theories
+Application of the scientific method

 The history of the scientific study of metabolism spans several centuries and has moved from examining whole animals in early studies, to examining individual metabolic reactions in modern biochemistry.
 The first controlled experiments in human metabolism were published by Santorio Santorio in 1614 in his book Ars de statica medicina.
 He described how he weighed himself before and after eating, sleep, working, sex, fasting, drinking, and excreting.
 He found that most of the food he took in was lost through what he called "insensible perspiration".

 In these early studies, the mechanisms of these metabolic processes had not been identified and a vital force was thought to animate living tissue.
 In the 19th century, when studying the fermentation of sugar to alcohol by yeast, Louis Pasteur concluded that fermentation was catalyzed by substances within the yeast cells he called "ferments".
 He wrote that "alcoholic fermentation is an act correlated with the life and organization of the yeast cells, not with the death or putrefaction of the cells."
 This discovery, along with the publication by Friedrich Wöhler in 1828 of a paper on the chemical synthesis of urea, and is notable for being the first organic compound prepared from wholly inorganic precursors.
-This proved that the organic compounds and chemical reactions found in cells were no different in principle than any other part of chemistry.
+Wöhler's urea synthesis showed that organic compounds could be created from inorganic precursors, disputing the vital force theory that dominated early 19th-century science.
+Modern analyses consider this achievement as foundational for unifying organic and inorganic chemistry.

 It was the discovery of enzymes at the beginning of the 20th century by Eduard Buchner that separated the study of the chemical reactions of metabolism from the biological study of cells, and marked the beginnings of biochemistry.
 The mass of biochemical knowledge grew rapidly throughout the early 20th century.
 One of the most prolific of these modern biochemists was Hans Krebs who made huge contributions to the study of metabolism.
 He discovered the urea cycle and later, working with Hans Kornberg, the citric acid cycle and the glyoxylate cycle.
+Modern biochemical research has been greatly aided by the development of new techniques such as chromatography, NMR spectroscopy, electron microscopy and molecular dynamics simulations.
+These techniques have allowed the discovery and detailed analysis of the many molecules and metabolic pathways in cells.